Meet the Board

 Heather is a Senior Manager at KPMG LLP based in Vernon, BC.
 She enjoys working with private companies in various industries and provides accounting and assurance services, as well as general business advice.
 Heather is originally from St. Albert, AB and obtained her Bachelor of Commerce degree from the University of Alberta.
 She lived in Vancouver, BC for 10 years where she worked as a Senior Associate at PriceWaterhouseCoopers and as the Controller of Mountain Equipment Co-op.
 Heather relocated to Vernon in 2015 and joined KPMG.
 Heather has always loved being outside and spends most of her spare time in the mountains skiing, camping, biking, and hiking.
 She joined the Board of the Allan Brooks Nature Centre to bring together her passion for the outdoors, her love of learning, and her belief in the importance of environmental education for youth.

 Sarah was born and raised in Vernon, B.C. and has always loved spending time in nature.
-Her hobbies include staying active with her boyfriend Chad, spending time with their dogs, snowboarding, enjoying delicious food, and being with family and friends.
-She has a degree in Event Management and Hospitality Management from The Art Institute and is excited to use her skills towards many new and exciting things for Allan Brooks Nature Centre.
-Being the newest board member Sarah looks forward to learning as much as she can and being a big part of the ABNC community.
+Her hobbies include staying active with her husband Chad, spending time with their dog, snowboarding, hiking, enjoying delicious food, and being with family and friends.
+She has a degree in Event Management and Hospitality Management, she is a director on Cosens Holdings Board as well as Chair of a council and is excited to use her skills towards many new and exciting things for Allan Brooks Nature Centre.
+Being a driving force behind the popular event Allan Brooks Dinner Under The Stars, Sarah looks forward to continuing learning and developing as much as she can and being a big part of the ABNC community.

 In 2017 Cheryl retired from a 24 year real estate career.
 Her career began in Vancouver and continued for 14 years here in Vernon.
 She has been involved in fundraising for the Canadian Breast Cancer Foundation for 20 years.